Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 Any MicroSD card 2GB and larger should work fine as well.
 Speed class doesn't affect it.

 ## 2. USB connection
-It is recommended that you use a powered OTG USB hub with your DE10-Nano board.
-The socket isn't very robust so it is best to avoid connecting and disconnecting too often.
-It is also not able to handle high current consumption, so any powered USB devices will need an external powered hub.
+Although basic unpowered USB hubs should work, it is recommended that you use a powered USB OTG hub with your DE10-Nano board.
+It is not able to handle high current consumption, so any powered USB devices will need an external powered hub.
 If you're not connecting too many USB peripherals, it does handle a keyboard, mouse, and gamepad just fine.
+Do note that the USB socket isn't very robust so it is best to avoid connecting and disconnecting too often.

 ### USB option 1:
 **Micro USB OTG cable + USB 2.0 hub.**

-USB 2.0 hub with external power might be a good idea both to eliminate OTG socket reliability issues and provide power to external devices.
-Some cheap ones on e-bay/aliexpress may be declared as full speed USB 2.0 but in fact work in USB low speed mode.
-Acceptable for keyboard, but better avoid them.
+USB 2.0 hub with external power would be a good idea both to eliminate OTG socket reliability issues and provide power to external devices.
+Some cheap ones on eBay/Aliexpress may be declared as full speed USB 2.0 but in fact work in USB low speed mode.
+They may be acceptable for keyboard, but better to avoid them.

 ### USB option 2:
-**OTG USB Hub.**
+**USB OTG Hub.**

 These hubs are designed to connect directly to micro-USB OTG port and require less inter-connection cables.
-Such HUBs are also available on e-bay/aliexpress.
+Such hubs are also available on eBay/Aliexpress.

 ### USB option 3:
 **[USB hub daughter board.](https://github.com/MiSTer-devel/Main_MiSTer/wiki/USB-Hub-daughter-board)**

-You can assemble our purchase this board that provides 7 USB ports available to the MiSTer system.
+You can assemble or purchase this board that provides 7 USB ports available to the MiSTer system.

 ## 3. Optional Expansion boards